 By and large, their everyday experiences in clinical practices have shown that majority of patients are cured with topical steroids and very few individuals have any significant side effects.
 From our survey, very few physicians have ever seen the severity of symptoms experienced by TSW patients.

 You should at least hear your physician’s response and explanations on why you are not getting better or/and experiencing those symptoms.
 One simple reason is that you may have other illnesses or conditions that give similar clinical presentations.
 Also, these conditions will flare from time to time.

 You need to focus and be believable as you share the diagnosis of topical steroid withdrawal syndrome with your doctors.
-Chances are your physicians have never heard about it, and don’t be surprise if your physicians are not receptive to that diagnosis.
+Chances are your physicians have never heard about it, and don’t be surprised if your physicians are not receptive to that diagnosis.

 You can simply hand that article to your physicians and say “I know you are doing everything to make me better, but I am not responding to the treatment.
-Could it be I may have topical steroid withdrawal syndrome as published in article.
+Could it be I may have topical steroid withdrawal syndrome as published in the article.
 Please take a look this article in your spare time.
 Please let me know your thoughts.“

 There is no doubt that many TSW patients are looking for an answer and a cure.
-It is very frustrating and demoralizing at time.
+It is very frustrating and demoralizing at a time.
 You need to work with the physician, and more importantly, educate them about this entity.
 Good luck with your next doctor visit.